haoranlustat/QuadS/README.md

 splines.
 In contrast to existing methods, our method benefits from capturing the loans’ unobserved state transitions, which not only increases prediction performances but also provides more interpretability.
 The overall model is learned by EM algorithm iterations, and within each iteration, smoothing splines are fitted with penalized least squares.
-Simulation studies demonstrate the effectiveness of the proposed method.
-Furthermore, a real-world case study using loan data from the Federal National Mortgage Association illustrates the practical applicability of our model.
 The QuadS model not only provides reliable predictions but also uncovers meaningful, hidden behavior patterns that can offer valuable insights for the financial industry.

 <img src="illu_1.png" width="560" height="340" />